motokimura/PyTorch_Gaussian_YOLOv3/README.md

 The benchmark results below have been obtained by training models for 500k iterations on the COCO 2017 train dataset using darknet repo and our repo.

-|                         | YOLOv3 (darknet repo) | YOLOv3 (our repo) | Gaussian YOLOv3 (our repo) |
-|-------------------------|-----------------------|-------------------|----------------------------|
-| COCO AP [IoU=0.50:0.95] | 0.278                 | 0.277             | **0.304**                  |
-| COCO AP [IoU=0.50]      | 0.476                 | 0.478             | **0.467**                  |

-<p align="left"><img src="data/gaussian_yolov3/val2017_comparison.png" height="500"\>

 Accordingo to the benchmark,
 **Gaussian YOLOv3 implemented in our repo achieved 30.4% in COCO AP[IoU=0.50:0.95]**, which is 2.6 ~ 2.7 point higher than the score of YOLOv3 implemented in darknet and our repo.

-This gain is smaller than the one reported in the Gaussian YOLOv3 paper (3.1 point).
+This gain is smaller than 3.1, the one reported in the Gaussian YOLOv3 paper.
 This may come from:
 - absence of `sigma_const`: Gaussian YOLOv3 official repo uses a hyper parameter `sigma_const` as an offset for uncertainties to predict but we do not use it
 - gradient clipping: we use gradient clipping technique to avoid divergence during training
 - difference of hyper parameters: official repo does not contain hyper parameters for COCO

+|                         | YOLOv3 (darknet repo) | YOLOv3 (our repo) | Gaussian YOLOv3 (our repo) |
+|-------------------------|-----------------------|-------------------|----------------------------|
+| COCO AP [IoU=0.50:0.95] | 0.278                 | 0.277             | **0.304**                  |
+| COCO AP [IoU=0.50]      | 0.476                 | 0.478             | **0.467**                  |

+<p align="left"><img src="data/gaussian_yolov3/val2017_comparison.png" height="500"\>

 Training configurations used in our repo can be found under [config dir](./config).